Zero6992/chatGPT-discord-bot/README.md

 * `public mode (default)`  the bot directly reply on the channel

   ![image](https://user-images.githubusercontent.com/89479282/206565977-d7c5d405-fdb4-4202-bbdd-715b7c8e8415.gif)

 * `private mode` the bot's reply can only be seen by the person who used the command

   ![image](https://user-images.githubusercontent.com/89479282/206565873-b181e600-e793-4a94-a978-47f806b986da.gif)

+* `replyall mode` the bot will reply to all messages in the server

+   > **Warning**
+   > In replyall mode, the bot can easily be triggered, causing program malfunctions

 # Setup